Kitchen Layout Changes

 Adding a layout change typically extends a remodel by 1-3 weeks depending on structural complexity, engineering review, and inspection scheduling.

-Bergen Restoration is a registered New Jersey Home Improvement Contractor (NJHIC# 13VH08865500) with commercial general liability and workers' compensation coverage; documentation available on request.
+Yes.
+Bergen Restoration is a registered New Jersey Home Improvement Contractor (NJHIC# 13VH08865500) with commercial general liability and workers' compensation coverage.
+Documentation is available on request, and homeowners should verify credentials before hiring any contractor.

 Get Your Estimate